magnusvk/counter_culture/README.md

 end
 ```

-You can specify scope instead of where condition string.
+You can specify a scope instead of a where condition string for `column_names`:

 ```ruby
 class Product < ActiveRecord::Base